syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### scheduleHeaderSettings.weekendBackground `string`
 {:#members:scheduleheadersettings-weekendbackground}

-Specified the background for weekends in gantt
+Specified the background for weekends in Gantt

 #### Default Value: